tayabba-19/Mini-Project-5-Mental-Health-Survey/README.md

 Model training and evaluation

 Tools and Liabraries :
-Python, Pandas, Numpy, Matplotlib, Seaborn, Scikit-learn
+Python, Pandas, Matplotlib, TensorFlow Keras, Scikit-learn

 Results :
 The model was able to predict depression with good accuracy.Demographic information and Lifestyle were found to be key factors.